 I wasn’t going to wait the full 12 hours you’re allowed to keep it inside of you, out of fear that I would panic and not be able to get it out by exactly the 12th hour.
 So back to the toilet I went.
 The instruction pamphlet, the Diva Cup had come with, said to relax and make a bit of a pushing motion...like pooping...or birthing a baby...I mean, I’ve never birthed a baby but I would imagine it would be somewhat similar to pooping?

 Is using zero waste menstrual products gross?

 I mean… I don’t think so...I think our bodies are beautiful, and they do so much for us...I think being ashamed of our bodily functions is just something that maybe society has taught us to do.
-I do think that there are many menstrual brands out there that are helping women step away from that way of thinking and encouraging positivity around our periods.
+So no, I do not think using zero waste menstrual products is gross!
+I do think that there are many menstrual brands out there that are helping women step away from being ashamed of their periods and of encouraging period positivity!

 While my first experience with the Diva Cup was quite awkward...it has blossomed into so much more.
 I can finally say that I only use zero-waste menstrual products, EVERY, period!
 The Diva Cup is seriously life changing, and honestly, while the thought of sticking a plastic cup up your hoo-ha is intimidating, once you get over that fear of the unknown, it’s bliss from there!